Strategic guidelines, risks, and mitigation actions

 • Reduction of the risk of technical obsolescence with maintenance and renewal interventions in the thermoelectric and cogeneration fields (e.g. initiatives in aerothermal energy and flexibilisation)

-• Drive towards decarbonization/circularity of the system
+• Drive towards decarbonisation/circularity of the system

 • Energy optimisation in the district heating network operation